MirkoDeVita98/budget-bot/README.md

 ## Error Handling

-The bot includes comprehensive error handling:
+The bot includes comprehensive input validation and error handling:

-- **Custom Exceptions**: Organized error types (input, business logic, external services)
+- **Input Validation**: All user inputs (amounts, categories, names) are validated with specific constraints before processing
+- **Validation Errors**: When validation fails, users receive specific, actionable error messages from `handlers/messages/errors.yaml`
+- **Global Error Handler**: Unhandled exceptions are caught at the application level in `main.py` and logged with full traceback
-- **User-Friendly Messages**: Clear, actionable error messages sent to Telegram
+- **User-Friendly Messages**: Clear error messages sent to Telegram instead of technical stack traces
-- **Logging System**: Errors logged with appropriate severity levels
+- **Logging System**: Errors logged at appropriate severity levels (INFO for app, WARNING for libraries)

-- **Global Error Handler**: Catches unhandled exceptions at the application level
+**Error Handling Flow:**
+1. Handler receives command and validates input using `validators.py`
+2. If validation fails → catch exception → send specific error message to user
+3. If validation passes → execute business logic
+4. If unhandled exception occurs → global error handler logs it and sends generic message to user

-See `handlers/errors.py` and `handlers/messages/errors.yaml` for details.
+See `validators.py` for validation logic and `handlers/messages/errors.yaml` for error messages.

 ## Usage Guide